 Since 1950, the Association of the United States Army has worked to support all aspects of national security while advancing the interests of America's Army and the men and women who serve.
 Our website offers a wide variety of professional development resources for Army soldiers, and their families.

 AUSA is the professional association of the Army.
 Army professionals need to keep current on issues that affect them in the work place.
-AUSA offers soldiers the opportunities to accomplish this at its Annual Meeting, ILW Breakfasts, Hot Topics and the Global Force Symposium.
+AUSA offers soldiers the opportunities to accomplish this at its Annual Meeting, AUSA Breakfasts, Hot Topics and the Global Force Symposium.

 Army National Guard

 The National Guard is a unique and essential element of the U.S. military.
 Founded in 1636 as a citizen force organized to protect families and towns from hostile attacks, today’s National Guard Soldiers hold civilian jobs or attend college while maintaining their military training part time, always ready to defend the American way of life in the event of an emergency.

 National Guard Soldiers serve both community and country.
 Our versatility enables us to respond to domestic emergencies, overseas combat missions, counterdrug efforts, reconstruction missions and more.
 The Guard always responds with speed, strength and efficiency, helping to defend American freedom and ideals.

 The Army Reserve provides trained, equipped and ready Soldiers, Leaders, and Units to meet America’s requirements at home and abroad.